How We Get Paid

 There are also some possible drawbacks to keep in mind before taking out a federal loan, such as:

-• Student loan limits: Medical school students can borrow only up to $20,500 in Direct Unsubsidized Loans each year.
-However, you might be able to borrow up to your school’s cost of attendance with Grad PLUS Loans or private student loans.
+- Student loan limits: Medical school students can borrow only up to $20,500 annually in Direct Unsubsidized Loans, which have a lower interest rate.
+However, you could borrow up to your school’s cost of attendance with Grad PLUS or private loans.

-• Higher interest rates: If you have excellent credit, you might qualify for a lower interest rate on a private loan compared to what you’d get with a federal loan.
+- Higher interest rates: If you have excellent credit and a stable income, you might qualify for a lower interest rate on a private loan, compared to federal options.

-• Can only get a lower interest rate through refinancing: The only way to potentially reduce your federal student loan interest rate is through refinancing.
-But if you refinance your federal loans, you’ll lose access to your federal benefits.
+- Can only get a lower interest rate through refinancing: The only way to potentially reduce your federal interest rate is through refinancing with a private loan.
+But if you refinance federal loans, you’ll lose access to the unique benefits they carry.

 Learn More: Hidden Costs of Federal Direct Unsubsidized Student Loans